Coronavirus Disease 2019 (COVID-19)

 - First Step of Action: Call your primary care physician first.

-- Second Step of Action: Connect with a Genesis provider through your smartphone, tablet or computer through an e-visit Virtual Care at www.genesishealth.com/virtual or on the Genesis CareNow app on your phone.
-To minimize wait time, select a Genesis Provider.
-Providers are marked with a Genesis Logo above their picture.
-If unable to connect with a provider virtually, move to step 3.
+- Second Step of Action: Connect with a Genesis provider (marked with a Genesis logo) through your smartphone, tablet or computer through a Virtual Care visit www.genesishealth.com/virtual or on the Genesis CareNow app on your phone.

 Please do not show up to a medical facility or emergency room without calling ahead to protect staff and other patients.
 If you or a loved one are experiencing life-threatening symptoms, please call 911.